groepl/Take-Useful-Notes/README.md

 ![](https://badgen.net/github/license/groepl/Smart-Sketchnotes/)

 # The Minimalist's Zettelkasten
-Stop drowning in notes.
-Start thinking clearly.
-Most productivity systems promise to help you capture everything.
+_Stop drowning in notes.
+Start thinking clearly._ - Most productivity systems promise to help you capture everything.
 This book offers something better: the courage to capture almost nothing.

 The Minimalist's Zettelkasten strips the popular note-taking method down to its essence—three simple moves repeated over time.
 No complicated software.
 No thousand-note archives.
 No digital hoarding disguised as knowledge work.